JS9512/AI-Web-Tools/README.md

 ## License

-- This project is licensed under the GPLv3 License.
+- This project is licensed under the MIT License.